NOAA Readiness Levels

-Successful evaluation of system, subsystem, process, product, service or tool in laboratory or other experimental environment; this can be considered an intermediate phase of development.
+Successful evaluation of system, subsystem, process, product, service, or tool in a laboratory or other experimental environment; this can be considered an intermediate phase of development.

-Demonstration of prototype system, subsystem, process, product, service or tool in relevant or test environment (potential demonstrated).
+Demonstration of a prototype system, subsystem, process, product, service, or tool in relevant or test environment (potential demonstrated).

 Prototype system, process, product, service or tool demonstrated in an operational or other relevant environment (functionality demonstrated in near-real world environment; subsystem components fully integrated into system).

 Finalized system, process, product, service or tool tested, and shown to operate or function as expected within user’s environment; user training and documentation completed; operator or user approval given.